 Summary of Activities:

-Orchestral Composition Reading Session: The reading session during which each work will receive a reading of approximately 20-30 minutes will take place on Saturday January 12, 2019, at Roy Thomson Hall, from 10:00am to 12:30pm conducted by Gary Kulesha.
+Orchestral Composition Reading Session: The reading session during which each work will receive a reading of approximately 20-30 minutes will take place on Saturday November 30, 2019, at Roy Thomson Hall, from 10:00am to 12:30pm conducted by Gary Kulesha.
 All composers must be able to attend in person.
-The reading session will be followed by two feedback sessions:
+The reading session will be followed by two feedback sessions:p

-- Feedback session with TSO Composer Advisor Gary Kulesha, TSO Affiliate Composer Emilie LeBel and TSO Guest conductor David Robertson.
+- Feedback session with TSO Composer Advisor Gary Kulesha, TSO Affiliate Composer Emilie LeBel, and the TSO Guest conductor.

 - Feedback session with representative musicians from the orchestra’s woodwind, brass, percussion, and string sections.

-Composers selected to take part in the Orchestral Score Reading Session may schedule an individual follow-up lesson/mentorship session with Affiliate Composer Emilie LeBel, either in person or over teleconference by July 1, 2019.
+Composers selected to take part in the Orchestral Score Reading Session may schedule an individual follow-up lesson/mentorship session with TSO Affiliate Composer Emilie LeBel, either in person or over teleconference by July 1, 2020.

 All inquiries should be sent to: